wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo chat has been designed for communities, dating websites, radio stations, online traders, shops... and any other kind of website looking to boost engagement with a feature-rich chat.
+Flyzoo is a full-featured chat platform designed for communities, dating websites, radio stations, online traders, shops... and any other kind of website looking to boost engagement.

 Connect, engage and grow your audience with the perfect chat for BuddyPress, bbPress and WooCommerce.